nzakas/understandinges6/manuscript/09-Classes.md

 console.log(colors[0]);             // undefined
 ```

 In this example, `MyArray` inherits directly from `Array` and therefore works in the exact same way.
 Interacting with numeric properties updates the `length` property, and manipulating the `length` property updates the numeric properties.
 That means not only can you properly inherit from `Array` to create your own derived array classes, you can also inherit from other builtins as well.
-ECMAScript 6 and derived classes have effective removed the last special case of inheriting from builtins.
+ECMAScript 6 and derived classes have effectively removed the last special case of inheriting from builtins.

 ## new.target